msallin/SQLiteCodeFirst/README.md

 ## Install
 Either get the assembly from the latest [GitHub Release Page](https://github.com/msallin/SQLiteCodeFirst/releases) or install the NuGet-Package [SQLite.CodeFirst](https://www.nuget.org/packages/SQLite.CodeFirst/) (`PM> Install-Package SQLite.CodeFirst`).

-The project is built to target.NET framework versions 4.0 and 4.5.
+The project is built to target .NET framework versions 4.0 and 4.5.
 You can use the SQLite CodeFirst in projects that target the following frameworks:
 - .NET 4.0 (use net40)
 - .NET 4.5 (use net45)